claceio/docs/content/docs/Plugins/Overview.md

 ## Automatic Error Handling

-Clace supports automatic error handling, so that the handler functions do not have to check the error status of every plugin API call.
+OpenRun supports automatic error handling, so that the handler functions do not have to check the error status of every plugin API call.
 The way this is implemented is such that if no explicit error handling is done, then the automatic error handling kicks in.
 If explicit error handling is done, then automatic error handling is not done.
-See [bookmarks app](https://github.com/claceio/apps/blob/main/utils/bookmarks/app.star) for an example of how the automatic error handling can be used.
+See [bookmarks app](https://github.com/openrundev/apps/blob/main/utils/bookmarks/app.star) for an example of how the automatic error handling can be used.

 If the `error_handler` function is defined, then that is called with the error.
 The manual error checking works the same as mentioned above.
-But if no manual error checking is done, then the Clace platform will automatically call the `error_handler` function in case of an error.
+But if no manual error checking is done, then the OpenRun platform will automatically call the `error_handler` function in case of an error.
 The `error_handler` could be defined as:

 ```python {filename="app.star"}
 def error_handler(req, ret):